holepunchto/autobase/README.md

 Autobase writer nodes explicitly reference previous nodes creating a causal directed acyclic graph (DAG).
 The nodes are linearized by analyzing the causal references so:

-1. Nodes referencing previous nodes come after them.
+1. Nodes never precede nodes they reference.
 2. Ordering is eventually consistent.

 ### Reordering